hltcoe/HC4/changed_docs.md

 If the document you have fetched does not match either the original hash in the `id.jsonl.gz` file nor the new hash recorded here, please raise an issue to bring this to our attention.

-If you are interested in using the original documents, please contact us to request the original version.
-We may request signing a written consensus or agreement for proper usage if required by Common Crawl or other parties.

 ## Persian Collection

 | Document ID                          | Original Hash                    | New Hash                         | Judgement   | Date         |